FazeNCode/my-notes/System_info/System.md

 Grub decides what operating to use, per user request.
 Grub is used on various operating systems
 When utilizing Grub, you will be presented with a splash screen

+<p> grub.cfg file is associated primarily with Linux and Unix-based operating systems that use the GRUB (Grand Unified Bootloader) bootloader.
+It is the main configuration file used by GRUB to determine how the boot menu is presented and which options are available during the boot process. </p>

+<p> The configuration for grub is usually located in ```/boot/grub/grub.cfg``` </p>

 NOTE: LILO was replaced by grub